 The right thing to do after being assigned a cubicle is to abstain from any design on it.
 It is already a synergistic perfection of brutalist minimalism.

-Second best is to be jovial, putting up your favorite cartoons and other light whimsical decorations until you cross the line and receive a warning from management.
+Second best is to be jovial, putting up your favorite cartoons and other subversive decorations until you cross the line and receive a warning from management.

 One of my co-workers has a cubicle filled with pictures of houses that she dreams of.
 None of them suggest any particular theme of preference.
 There is a mountain home and a beach home and a brick home and a 1930s Spanish villa.
 She simply dreams of having a nice home in a pleasant location that she will never ever have.
 Sad.